 - 1.1.5.
-The Assurance Framework covers all funds within the Cambridgeshire and Peterborough Medium Term Financial Plan, incorporating the Single Pot under the Cambridgeshire and Peterborough Devolution Deal agreed with government, and funds added to the Single Pot since the Devolution Deal, together with other sources of income such as Enterprise Zone business rates and loan repayments. - 1.1.6.
+The Assurance Framework covers all funds within the Cambridgeshire and Peterborough Medium Term Financial Plan, incorporating the Single Pot under the Cambridgeshire and Peterborough Devolution Deal agreed with government, and funds added to the Single Pot since the Devolution Deal, together with other sources of income such as Enterprise Zone business rates and loanrepayments. - 1.1.6.
 The Assurance Framework will be reviewed at least annually to ensure that it is kept up to date reflecting changes in the Combined Authority's operating environment and changes to Government policy.
-Where potential changes result in significant divergence from the approved local assurance frameworks, adjustments must be agreed by Ministry of Housing, Communities and Local Government for Communities and Local Government (MHCLG) as set out in the National Local Growth Assurance Framework guidance. - 1.1.7.
-The remainder of this document is structured around the following sections: - Section 2 describes the Cambridgeshire and Peterborough CPIER, the Mayor's growth ambition statement and our Annual Report & Business Plan and clarifies the content of Cambridgeshire and Peterborough Medium Term Financial Plan and the role of the Assurance Framework. - Section 3 describes the accountability and transparent decision-making processes and practices that we operate and the roles and responsibilities within it. - Section 4 describes the supporting policies and procedures. - Section 5 describes how we make robust and evidenced decisions. - Section 6 explains the processes once programmes and projects are in the delivery phase. - Section 7 explains how we will measure the success of our investments, realise the benefits of that investment and feed the evaluation outcomes back into the investment planning, and strategy and policy development processes.
+Where potential changes result in significant divergence from the approved local assurance frameworks, adjustments must be agreed by Department for Levelling Up, Housing and Communities (DLUHC) as set out in the National Local Growth Assurance Framework guidance. - 1.1.7.
+The remainder of this document is structured around the following sections: - Section 2 describes the Cambridgeshire and Peterborough CPIER, the Mayor's sustainable growth ambition statement and our Annual Report & Business Plan and clarifies the content of Cambridgeshire and Peterborough Medium Term Financial Plan and the role of the Assurance Framework. - Section 3 describes the accountability and transparent decision-making processes and practices that we operate and the roles and responsibilities within it. - Section 4 describes the supporting policies and procedures. - Section 5 describes how we make robust and evidenced decisions. - Section 6 explains the processes once programmes and projects are in the delivery phase. - Section 7 explains how we will measure the success of our investments, realise the benefits of that investment and feed the evaluation outcomes back into the investment planning, and strategy and policy development processes.